FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 A code set contains a finite collection of valid values of a data element.
 Each unique valid value is called a code.
-In the terminology of ISO 11404, such a data element is called a “state”.
+In the terminology of ISO 11404, such a data element is called a "state".
 (This is distinguished from an enumeration, in which the order of values matters.
 In a state, each of the values must be unique, but order is not significant.
 Hence, the values collection is a set.)